gerardog/gsudo/docs/docs/gsudo-vs-sudo.md

 # Comparison between gsudo and Microsoft sudo

 `gsudo` was born in 2019 as a productivity tool and is open-source.
 It has been downloaded over 700k times so far and has enjoyed a warm reception from users.
+It is very easy to install and works from Windows 7 SP1 up to Windows 11.

 Microsoft initially declined to create a similar tool, citing security concerns.
 However `gsudo`'s documentation [challenged this view](security.md) arguing that absolute security is unattainable without altering Windows itself, and that the default same-desktop UAC is not completely secure either.